Wednesday, February 18, 2009

 And I'm adding a Hearts theme to my RockerJewlz jewelry line that already features Cupcakes.
 I thorougly enjoyed

-mixing these two together for some of my Valentine jewelry and decided to have heart pieces year round (as well as cupcakes) since there is such a wide
+mixing these two together for some of my Valentine jewelry and decided to have heart pieces year round (as well as cupcakes) since there is such a wide variety of components.

+Pink heart jewelry will be the most prominent.
 And Hearts are also now a theme in my MomsArt shop as well.
 Thank you for joining me on this Sunday art walk...hope you enjoyed losing yourself in some beauty for a while.